 This of course is not to suggest that the French policy doesn't center on development assistance; all three policies do.
-Nor do we suggest that foreign assistance can't take a feminist approach; indeed, donors can and should make important contributions to combat climate change, to support movements for women's and LGBTQ people's rights, to prevent violence and promote peace, and to improve sexual and reproductive health and rights, to name a few pressing issues.
+Nor do we suggest that foreign assistance can't take a feminist approach; indeed, donors can and should make important contributions to combat climate change, to support movements for women's and LGBTQ people's rights, to prevent violence and promote peace and to improve sexual and reproductive health and rights, to name a few pressing issues.

 Further, foreign assistance spending is one of the few indicators we have for evaluating the degree to which countries are committing resources to their feminist foreign and/or feminist foreign assistance policies.

-The Organization for Economic Co-operation and Development (OECD) analysis of gender spending is an imperfect metric for the resourcing element of feminist foreign policy, but it is the one most readily available.
-Most analysis focuses on the overall spending for gender equality as either a primary or significant objective.
-In looking at spending where gender equality is the principle or significant objective, Sweden leads the world, just shy of 90%, with Canada just behind at over 70%, while France was just over 30% (OECD, 2017).
-Canada is pledging to reach 95% and France to reach 50%, both by the year 2022.
-However, we propose that moving forward, a better indicator might be countries' spending on gender equality as a primary objective, which is considerably lower.
-Sweden comes in at just north of 20%, Canada less than ten and France less than 5%.
-The average hovers at only 4% globally, while 62% of aid globally remains gender blind (OECD DAC Network on Gender Equality, 2019).
+The Organization for Economic Co-operation and Development (OECD) analysis of gender spending the "gender marker" - is an imperfect metric for the resourcing element of feminist foreign policy, but it is the one most readily available.
+Most analysis focuses on countries' spending on gender equality as either a principal or significant objective.
+In looking at spending where gender equality is the principal or significant objective, Sweden leads the world, just shy of 90 percent, with Canada just behind at over 70 percent, while France was just over 30 percent (OECD, 2017).
+(Canada is pledging to reach 95 percent and France to reach 50 percent, both by the year 2022.)
+However, we propose that moving forward, a better indicator might be countries' spending on gender equality as a principal objective, which is considerably lower.
+Sweden comes in at just north of 20 percent, Canada less than 10 and France less than 5 percent.
+The average hovers at only 4 percent globally, while 62 percent of aid globally remains completely gender blind (OECD DAC Network on Gender Equality, 2019).

-FFP 2.0
+Toward FFP 2.0

 Our initial analysis of the world's few existing "feminist" approaches to foreign policy and assistance indicate that there is room for improvement as we seek to influence the second wave of emerging policies.
-We have already pointed to two: pushing countries to increase their commitments to gender equality as a principle and funded goal and adopting a more rigorous and independent practice for monitoring, evaluation, research and learning tied to policies' intended outcomes.
+We have already pointed to three: pushing countries to apply a feminist approach across all elements of foreign policy (aid, trade, defense and diplomacy); to increase their investments in gender equality as a principal and funded goal; and to adopt a more rigorous and independent practice for monitoring, evaluation, research and learning tied to policies' intended outcomes.

-As an intersectional movement, certainly one of the most readily apparent is the tendency of governments to use the word feminist when they mean "women and girls."
-This reinforces the binary and undermines work to overcome white, ethnocentric and western-centric, cis feminism's historical (and current) sins.
-Even when policies focus on gender equality, and not simply women's empowerment, much of the literature critiquing existing feminist foreign policies points to a lack of attention to intersectional forms of discrimination and marginalization such as race, ethnicity, disability, class, or refugee status, among others.
-Taken with historical issues such as the legacy of military intervention and colonization, the intersectional lens becomes more important.
-Sweden and France were both colonizers, each with brutal legacies across the globe, while Canada was colonized and some of the practices from the 19th and 20th centuries to "assimilate" native populations have been described as "cultural genocide" by modern indigenous groups (Zalcman, 2015).
+One improvement governments could make as they refine or embrace feminist foreign policies is to correct the tendency to use the word "feminist" when they refer to a policy that focuses overwhelmingly on "women and girls."
+This practice reinforces the binary and undermines work to overcome white, ethnocentric/western-centric and cisgender presentations of feminism.
+Even when policies focus on gender equality, and not simply women's empowerment, critiques point to a lack of attention to intersecting forms of discrimination and marginalization based on race, ethnicity, disability, class or refugee status, among others.
+Historical legacies of military intervention and colonization cannot be ignored either: Sweden and France were both colonizers, and in Canada, indigenous groups have described efforts to "assimilate" native populations in the 19th and 20th centuries as "cultural genocide" (Zalcman, 2015).
 Canada has also come under fire for its financial support for Canadian private-sector extractives companies, whose work has decimated local ecosystems and indigenous populations, including reports of targeting women's rights defenders.
-According to watchdog groups, Canada supported over \$24 billion Canadian dollars in the extractive business sector in 2017 via Export Development Canada, their export credit agency, which seeks to reduce risks for Canadian businesses looking to grow globally (Oxfam Canada, 2018).